shangfii/EtheToken_KaseiCoin_KSC/README.md

 # EtheToken_KaseiCoin_KSC

-Creation of an Ethereum Token called KaseiCoin
+Creation of an Ethereum Token called KaseiCoin and Crowdsale